-Answer: This is a database focusing primarily on the formal regulations in different countries, not on actual implementation.
-We have a limited set of countries where we will delve into the actual implementation of legislation, but if this is not explicit, when answering the questions, the formal rules should be followed.
-This means that if you find information that contribution limits are routinely ignored or that public funding has been distributed on an ad hoc basis, the answer should still be based on the formal regulation.
+Answer: This is a database focusing on the formal regulations in different countries, not on actual implementation.
+This means that, when answering the questions, the formal rules should be followed.
+If you find information that contribution limits are routinely ignored or that public funding has been distributed on an ad hoc basis, the answer should still be based on the formal regulation.

 Where can I leave information that is not question-specific about the Political Finance Database?